 The Hood House is truly a place of comfort and relaxation.
 Each of our four guest rooms is named after a previous owner and features unique decor, designed with comfort in mind.
 Three of the guest rooms have a queen-size bed and one guest room has two twin-size beds.
 All rooms are non-smoking.

 The four guest rooms share two bathrooms (a bath room and a toilet room situated between each set of two bedrooms).
 Because we value your privacy, we will never ask you to share a bathroom with guests you don’t know.
 Whole house bookings and groups will likely share bathrooms.
 Each situation is different, so please discuss your needs when you call to book.
 Please be aware, the stairs to the second floor are very steep and narrow.
-Whole house bookings may wish to use our high-quality air mattress in our spare room on the first floor.
+Whole house bookings may wish to use our Futon couch, which becomes a double bed, in our spare room on the first floor.

 The Burrell room is named for colorful Dr. Adam Guthrie Burrell, who purchased the home for $1,000 in 1894, but left Saratoga after just one drama filled year.

 Our most spacious room.
 Named for Mr. and Mrs. William E. Tilton, who left the historic One Bar Eleven ranch, and owned the Hood House from 1923-1934.
 Shares facilities with the Burell Room.